 Plaquenil® (hydroxychloroquine), an anti-malarial medication, is often used to treat inflammatory or autoimmune disorders like lupus, juvenile idiopathic arthritis, and rheumatoid arthritis.
 Autoimmune conditions occur when the body’s immune system attacks healthy cells, causing vulnerability to infections.

-At the recommended dose, Plaquenil retinal toxicity is rare.
+At the recommended dose, Plaquenil or retinal toxicity is rare.
 It might not always cause symptoms, especially in its early stages.
 Toxicity symptoms can include:

 - skin rashes